JakePeralta7/Trellix-ENS-Expert-Rules/Block Access by Group (Local or Domain).md

 - The group SID of BUILTIN\Administrators is "S-1-5-32-544"

 ## Example
-Let's prevent usage of cmd with admin privelges (obviously this rule is just for demonstration)
+Let's prevent usage of cmd with local admin privelges (obviously this rule is just for demonstration)
 ```tcl
 Rule {